ilastik/ilastik/docs/lazyflow/operator_overview.rst

       def execute(self, slot, subindex, roi, result):
         # the following two lines query the inputs of the
-        # operator for the specififed region of interest
+        # operator for the specified region of interest

         a = self.inputA.get(roi).wait()
         b = self.inputB.get(roi).wait()